clg-du/r-crash-course/lectures/lecture_01/lecture_01.md

 ================
 2024-08-22

-Here we will learn the basics of R programming language.
+Here we will learn the basics of the R programming language.

+## Comments in R

 Comments in R…